 Sell the property.

-At Rettie, working across all sectors and areas of the Scottish property market, we are able to advise anyone wishing to consider their property options if they are empty or second homeowners.
-We are able to offer clear guidance, valuations and strategic advice to help people considering their options.
+At Rettie, working across all sectors and areas of the Scottish property market, we're able to advise anyone wishing to consider their property options if they are empty or second homeowners.
+We're able to offer clear guidance, valuations and strategic advice to help people considering their options.